llooker/hca_hrg/scripts/hrg_recruiting_funnel_data.md

 --   , a.interview_date as interview_date2
 --   , a.offer_date as offer_date2
 --   , a.acceptance_date as acceptance_date2
-  , case when a.evaluation_date > b.earliest_acceptance then b.earliest_acceptance else a.evaluation_date end as evaluation_date
+  , case when a.evaluation_date > b.earliest_acceptance then NULL else a.evaluation_date end as evaluation_date
   , case when a.evaluation_date > b.earliest_acceptance then 'Another acceptance came in' else a.evaluation_decision end as evaluation_decision
-  , case when a.interview_date > b.earliest_acceptance then b.earliest_acceptance else a.interview_date end as interview_date
+  , case when a.interview_date > b.earliest_acceptance then NULL else a.interview_date end as interview_date
-  , case when a.interview_date > b.earliest_acceptance then 'Another acceptance came in' else a.interview_date end as interview_decision
+  , case when a.interview_date > b.earliest_acceptance then 'Another acceptance came in' else a.interview_decision end as interview_decision
-  , case when a.offer_date > b.earliest_acceptance then b.earliest_acceptance else a.offer_date end as offer_date
+  , case when a.offer_date > b.earliest_acceptance then NULL else a.offer_date end as offer_date
   , case when a.offer_date > b.earliest_acceptance then 'Another acceptance came in' else a.offer_decision end as offer_decision
-  , case when a.acceptance_date > b.earliest_acceptance then b.earliest_acceptance else a.acceptance_date end as acceptance_date
+  , case when a.acceptance_date > b.earliest_acceptance then NULL else a.acceptance_date end as acceptance_date
   , case when a.acceptance_date > b.earliest_acceptance then 'Another acceptance came in' else a.acceptance_decision end as acceptance_decision
 FROM drop_out_cte a
 LEFT JOIN earliest_acceptance_cte b